metamn/react/content/blog/is-graphql-functional-and-reactive/index.md

 ---
-title: Is GraphQL functional and reactive?
+title: 'Is GraphQL functional and reactive?'
 date: '2019-10-01T19:00:00.284Z'
-draft: true
 ---

 GraphQL comes from the same family as React.
 And React is functional and reactive.